sdt/Email-Sender-Transport-Mailgun/README.md

 ## campaign

 Id of the campaign.
-Single string or arrayref of strings.
+Comma-separated string list or arrayref of strings.

 ## deliverytime

 Desired time of delivery.
-Single string or DateTime object.
+String or DateTime object.

 ## dkim